turingschool/backend-curriculum-site/module4/projects/quantified-self-back-end.md

 ## Challenges

 - Breaking down large requirements into stories
-- Replacing Local Storage with an API
+- Replacing one source of truth with another (Local Storage with an API), without changing functionality
 - Using SQL for all database communication
 - Dealing with development and production environments between two codebases

 ## Requirements

-Build a service in Node that will store all of the Quantified Self data.
-The service will serve and consume JSON.
-Remove all instances of local storage from your application.
+1. Build a service in Node that will store all of the Quantified Self data.The service will serve and consume JSON.
+2. Remove all instances of local storage from your application.
 Replace them with AJAX calls to your new service.
+3. Document a plan in the form of a schema, API docs and user stories.

-Besides some slight delay, user experience should not change.
+Besides some slight HTTP request/response delay, functionality and user experience should not change.

+## Expectations

+- These requirements are sparse.
+That's partially because it's a pretty straight forward request, and partially because I want you to practice breaking down a big problem into smaller tasks.
+- Use whatever you've used in the past for schema, documentation and user stories.
+Or something new you've been wanting to try out.
+These things are graded on completion.
+Probably want to agree on format in your DTR.

 ## Rubric